kekskurse/go-mail-admin/Readme.md

 npm run build
 ```
 ### Mailserver-Configurator-Interface
 Open the project folder.
-Make sure you have all dependencies
+Make sure all dependencies are there:

 ```
 go get github.com/go-sql-driver/mysql